Willgunter/Discord-Clone/README.md

     - Update: found out where the backend server not starting problem is (messageController.js, apparently MessageModel.find() is not a valid line)

-    - Update 2: **🎉🎉🎉🎉🍻🍻I GOT IT TO WORK🍻🍻🎉🎉🎉🎉** Messages will now display in the content-box in the frontend. (however the messages have no scroll bar and currently go above and below the message input box lol)
+    - Update 2: **🎉🎉🎉🎉🍻🍻I GOT IT TO WORK🍻🍻🎉🎉🎉🎉** Messages will now display in the content-box in the frontend. (however the messages have no scroll bar and currently go above and below the message input box lol) currently working on getting messages to have a scroll bar lol, should hopefully be not as difficult

 ## Resources
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)